eggman1243/Lagzilla-3000/SOMEHELPFULINSTRUCTIONS.md

 It covers running the project from source code, installing required dependencies, using the executable release, and resolving common problems.

+Lagzilla 3000 includes an automatic installer now for downloading its dependencies if not detected on

 ---

 ## Requirements